symphco/engineering-standards/README.md

 - **Code Quality Checks:** Sonar Check, Peer Code Review.

 This tech stack allows Symph to deliver high-quality, scalable, and maintainable software solutions across various domains and platforms.
+We maximize proven frameworks for both the backend and frontend and uses Swagger to generate an OpenAPI spec for communication between both.
+This means that when something changes in the APIs present in the backend, it automatically gets generated to a working API client that the frontend can use including types and parameters and thus makes it easier to interact APIs present in the backend.

+Nx as a smart monorepo tool ties everything together for reusability and ease of setup for the project.
+Through NX smart libraries, we can share code across multiple applications of the same project domain.
+All shareable components, functions, types and classes are in the `libs` folder at the project's root, readily available for importing.

 ## License